 • Aunt to fourteen females, and counting.

-• And hubby and I will celebrate 47 years of marriage in August.
+• And hubby and I celebrated 48 years of marriage in August.

 1. Am I in a give-and-take relationship, or am I doing all the giving, compromising, and apologizing?